Ottawa's unemployment rate has declined

-In 2006, Ottawa's unemployment rate dropped below provincial and national rates, and remained significantly lower for the subsequent 7 years.
-The spread was greatest in 2009, with federal government employment providing some buffer against the sharp uptick in unemployment rates during the economic downturn.
-Since then, the gap has narrowed and the growth has leveled off, with slight declines in the last 2 years.
+In 2006, Ottawa's unemployment rate dropped below provincial and national rates, and remained significantly lower for the subsequent seven years.
+The spread was greatest in 2009, with federal government employment providing some relief against the sharp increase in unemployment rates during the economic downturn.
+Since then, the gap has narrowed, and all three rates saw a decline in 2017.

 Ottawa's unemployment rate would have risen more sharply if it were not for the fact that in recent years some workers have left the labour market.
-The participation rate was close to 73% in 2008 and had dropped to just over 69% by 2016.
+The participation rate was close to 73% in 2008 and had dropped to 68% by 2017.

 - Statistics Canada.
 CANSIM Table 282-0135